aio-libs-abandoned/aioes/docs/reference.rst

       A :ref:`coroutine <coroutine>` that allows to get the current hot threads on each node in the cluster.

-      :arg node_id: A comma-separated list of node IDs or names to limit the returned information; use `_local` to return information from the node you're connecting to, leave empty to get information from all nodes
+      :param node_id: A comma-separated list of node IDs or names to limit the returned information; use `_local` to return information from the node you're connecting to, leave empty to get information from all nodes
-      :arg type_: The type to sample (default: cpu)
+      :param type_: The type to sample (default: cpu)
-      :arg interval: The interval for the second sampling of threads
+      :param interval: The interval for the second sampling of threads
-      :arg snapshots: Number of samples of thread stacktrace (default: 10)
+      :param snapshots: Number of samples of thread stacktrace (default: 10)
-      :arg threads: Specify the number of threads to provide information for (default: 3)
+      :param threads: Specify the number of threads to provide information for (default: 3)

       :returns: resulting info